Characters: Dreamfall Chapters

 Voiced by: Nathaniel ParkerOne of heads of the Azadi's military.

 - Reasonable Authority Figure: He knows that something is up with the way Commander Vamon and Sister Sahya runs things in Marcuria.
 He directly says to Vamon that he really doesn't want to suspect him of any wrongdoing, but he will investigate into the matter until he knows the truth and encourages him to be forthcoming.
+He is also fully willing to believe Kian when he tells him that Vamon and Sahya are traitors, despite Kian being a traitor himself, pointing out that the fact Kian stands alive in front proves they lied to him.

 - Rugged Scar: His face is marked by quite the collection scars.
 He sure hasn't earned his rank from sitting behind a desk.